But there are things we should watch for and sometimes there are small adjustments that can make a big improvement.

 Have I mentioned that basal rate testing is a lot of work?

-Remember, the main focus in each section is to eliminate as many variables as possible so that any changes you see are from your basal insulin.
+Remember, the focus of each section is to eliminate as many variables as possible so that any changes you see are from your basal insulin.
 Because of this, I like to start with my overnight test.
-When it comes to eliminating variables, sleeping does wonders.
+When it comes to eliminating variables, sleeping works wonders.

-As you prepare for your basal rate test there are a few things you’ll want to keep in mind:
+As you prepare there are a few things you’ll want to keep in mind:

 - Start with a blood sugar between 80 mg/dl – 180 mg/dl.